 According to McKinsey, 90% of digital leaders have fully integrated digital into their strategic planning process.
 McKinsey advises not to look at past analysis but to carve a strategy based on what you believe your sector will look like in three to five years.
 Then focus on the most significant opportunities.

-McKinsey also talk about the blurring between strategy and execution.
+McKinsey also talks about the blurring between strategy and execution.

 Our Take: Every strategy needs to be digital